-THE GLASTONBURY TOWN PLAN AND ZONING COMMISSION REGULAR MEETING MINUTES OF TUESDAY, NOVEMBER 16, 2021
+THE GLASTONBURY TOWN PLAN AND ZONING COMMISSION AMENDED REGULAR MEETING MINUTES OF TUESDAY, NOVEMBER 16, 2021 (pages 4 and 5)

 The Town Plan and Zoning Commission with Rebecca Augur, AICP, Director of Planning and Land Use Services and Jonathan E. Mullen, AICP, Planner, in attendance held a Regular Meeting at 7:00 P.M. via Zoom video conferencing.
 The video was broadcast in real time and via a live video stream.